fish-cs2/odin-recipes/README.md

 # odin-recipes
-A short list of recipes
+A website that will link to a handful of recipes created using basic HTML